 Your education does not end once your gym opens.
 Further specialty courses and mentorship programs will help you stay on top of your craft.

-The education you need to work in a strength and conditioning gym depends on the gym.
+The education you need to work in a gym depends on the gym.
 Some might require a four-year degree in exercise science, while others will be more than happy to take a certified alternative education.
 But what all gyms are looking for is your ability to get their clients results.

 The best way to develop that skill set is by working with clients in person.
 This leads us to experience.
 Before applying for any jobs you need to gain hands-on experience working with clients.